Cloud Setup

 Please enter your numeric choice:

-In order to create application default credentials for use by gce_admin, run:
+To create application default credentials for use by gce_admin, run:

 $ gcloud auth application-default login